Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

-where "const" is a constant independent of the model parameters $\theta$.
-The objective of DDPM training is to maximize the variational lower bound, or equivalently, to minimize the negative variational lower bound.
-This can be efficiently estimated through Monte Carlo sampling \cite{ref21} and optimized effectively via stochastic optimization \cite{ref22}.
+where $\mathrm{const}$ is a constant that strictly depends on the forward process $q$ and does not depend on the model parameters $\theta$.
+The goal of DDPM training is to maximize the evidence lower bound (ELBO), or equivalently, to minimize the variational lower bound $L_{\mathrm{VLB}}$.
+Monte Carlo sampling \cite{ref21,ref7} can be used to quickly estimate this, and stochastic optimization \cite{ref22} can be used to improve it.

+Finally, two groundbreaking variants have been derived from the DDPM: the Conditional Diffusion Model and the Latent Diffusion Model.

+\paragraph{Conditional Diffusion Model (CDM)} Like GANs, diffusion models first concentrated on unconditional generation and later moved quickly toward conditional generation \cite{ref57}.
+Unconditional generation is mainly used to test the limits of a model, while conditional generation is more practical since it allows outputs to be guided by human intent, enabling controlled, task-driven data generation and restoration, effectively guiding the diffusion process, this approach addresses issues such as poor adaptability in multimodal fusion and guided object detection.

+The idea of adding conditioning to diffusion models was first proposed in \cite{ref11}.
+This pioneering work guided the generation of diffusion models by incorporating classifiers into pre-trained models, leading to the term "guided diffusion models."
+While this method offered low training costs, it increased inference costs by using classification results to steer the diffusion model's sampling process, and it struggled to precisely control details for optimal image output.
+Consequently, the Google team \cite{ref58} opted for a simpler approach: retraining the DDPM conditionally to control generated results, a technique they named Classifier-Free Guidance.

+Formally, when given conditional information $\mathbf{c}$, the combined DDPM distribution changes from equations (2) and (3).
+Consequently, both the optimization objective and the sampling process are modified to take the following form:

+This approach has seen broader adoption than guided diffusion models and forms the foundation for many significant diffusion models, including DALL-E2 \cite{ref59}, Imagen \cite{ref52}, and Stable Diffusion (SD) \cite{ref42}.

+\paragraph{Latent Diffusion Model (LDM)} Directly manipulating diffusion models in the original image pixel space incurs high computational costs.
+To address this, Rombach et al. \cite{ref45} proposed training and performing inference with diffusion models within a low-dimensional latent space, terming this approach the Latent Diffusion Model (LDM), overcoming the severe computational bottlenecks and “curse of dimensionality” inherent in HSI data, making the processing of large-scale, full-band hyperspectral data both feasible and efficient.